mnoergaard/petprep_hmc/README.md

 To run the PETPrep Head Motion Correction BIDS App, use the following command:

-`python3 run.py --bids_dir /path/to/bids_input --output_dir /path/to/bids_output --analysis_level participant [--participant_label PARTICIPANT_LABEL]`
+`python3 run.py /path/to/bids_input /path/to/bids_output participant [--participant_label PARTICIPANT_LABEL]`

-- `--bids_dir`: Path to the input BIDS dataset
+- `bids_dir`: Path to the input BIDS dataset
-- `--output_dir`: Path to the output directory for preprocessed data
+- `output_dir`: Path to the output directory for preprocessed data
-- `--analysis_level`: Level of the analysis that will be performed.
+- `analysis_level`: Level of the analysis that will be performed.
 Multiple participant level analyses can be run independently (in parallel) using the same output_dir.
 - `--participant_label`: (Optional) A single participant label or a space-separated list of participant labels to process (e.g. sub-01 sub02).
 If not provided, all participants in the dataset will be processed.
 - `--participant_label_exclude`: (Optional) A single participant label or a space-separated list of participant labels to exclude in the processing (e.g. sub-01 sub02).
 If not provided, all participants in the dataset will be processed.
+- `--session_label`: (Optional) A single session label or a space-separated list of session labels to process (e.g. ses-01 ses-02).
+If not provided, all sessions in the dataset will be processed
+- `--session_label_exclude`: (Optional) A single sessien label or a space-separated list of session labels to exclude in the processing (e.g. ses-01 ses-02).
+If not provided, all sessions in the dataset will be processed.
 - `--mc_start_time`: (Optional) Start time for when to perform motion correction (subsequent frame will be chosen) in seconds (default = 120 seconds).
 - `--mc_fwhm`: (Optional) FWHM for smoothing of frames prior to estimating motion (default = 10mm).
 - `--mc_thresh`: (Optional) Threshold below the following percentage (0-100) of framewise ROBUST RANGE prior to estimating motion correction (default = 20).